 Skip to main content

-The project could require up to six months to complete (completion is targeted for July).
+The North Jetty project began in November.
+The completed work includes 200 feet of new revetment structure, seawalls and a concrete sidewalk deck along portions of the jetty damaged by storms.
+Project completion is targeted for July.
 Public access to the north jetty is unavailable as this is a fenced-off "hard hat" construction site.
 The jetty improvements are part of the District’s responsibility to maintain inlet infrastructure, navigation, and enhance public safety.

-Also, the webcam is unavailable until the project is complete.
+Also, the webcam, which will be moved to an improved location at the jetty, is unavailable until the project is complete.

 Note: The project is located within Sebastian Inlet State Park, but the Sebastian Inlet District is the responsible entity.